 Prokaryote biomass

 A cutoff 10 ml sterile syringe (i.d.
 15 mm) was used to take the subsample from the top 1 cm of sediment within a core tube.
-The syringe plunger was held fixed at the sediment surface as the operation of a piston core, and then the barrel was pushed into the sediment to take 2 mL of the subsample.
-Then, the subsample was added to a 15 mL polyethylene centrifuge tube which contained 2 mL of pre-filtered PBS solution.
-Later, 0.3 mL of 16% formaldehyde was also added to the centrifuge tube until the sample reached a concentration of 2% formalin, and then it was stored in a 4˚C fridge.
+The syringe plunger was held fixed at the sediment surface as the operation of a piston core, and then the barrel was pushed into the sediment to take 2 ml of the subsample.
+Then, the subsample was added to a 15 ml polyethylene centrifuge tube which contained 2 ml of pre-filtered PBS solution.
+Later, 0.3 ml of 16% formaldehyde was also added to the centrifuge tube until the sample reached a concentration of 2% formalin, and then it was stored in a 4˚C fridge.
 In the lab, the sediment samples were further diluted by 500- or 1000-fold in PBS solution depending on the number of potentially interfering particles, treated with Triton-X detergent to loosen attached or aggregated cells, centrifuged through Nycodenz®, and then placed on a 0.2 µm pore size filter.
 The filtered sample was stained with SYBR Green and DAPI stains and mounted on a slide for enumeration (Deming and Carpenter, 2008; Kallmeyer et al., 2008).
 The prokaryote abundance was counted using epifluorescence microscopy.
 The cellular dimensions in each slide were estimated from an image taken by a CCD digital camera.
 By assuming a conversion factor of 10 fg C per cell (Deming & Carpenter 2008), the stock of bacterium OC was calculated as,